AlgoMaster Logo

 Intuition

-The most straightforward approach: try every pair of elements and check if they add up to the target.
+Try every pair of elements and check if it adds up to the target.
 For each element at index i, check every element at index j > i.
 If their sum equals the target, return the 1-indexed positions.

 Algorithm